NathanVaughn/nathanv.me-hugo/README.md

 ### critical

-Visits `http://localhost:1313` to generate the critical CSS. `hugo serve` needs to have been started in another terminal before this is run.
+Visits `http://localhost:1313` to generate the critical CSS. `hugo serve` is automatically stopped and started.

 ### build:js